Agent Orchestration

 EA Protocol

-The EA communicates with OMAR exclusively via the HTTP API.
+The EA communicates with OMAR exclusively via MCP tool calls.
 It never does work directly — it only spawns agents, monitors their output, and manages projects.
+Tool names below are written as the agent sees them in its tool palette (e.g. omar.spawn_agent).

 Spawning agents